NOTE: This is Part 3 of the Modernizing my Terminal-Based Development Environment series.

 Ruby LSP Configuration

-• Use your project’s bundled ruby-lsp gem (from Gemfile)
+• Use your project’s bundled ruby-lsp gem via bundle exec

 Step 1: Ensure ruby-lsp is in Your Gemfile